an-erd/bleMqttProxy/README.md

   Configuration and usage:

-  - Image File (e.g. an image generated with MS Paint and stored as .png)
+  - Image File using an image editor of your choice and save as .png.
+    - When using MS Paint for this task the following configuration works: Unit: Pixel, Color: Color, Width/Height: 128x64 or 64x128 for Landscape and Portrait mode.
+Even when using a monochrome display, don't save as b&w but stick with color.
   - Name: as of your choice
   - Color format: True color
   - Output format: C array